zurich-data-scientists/shinyBio/README.md

 This repository contains an R package designed for educational purposes.

-The included shiny app demonstrates the underlying principles of (generalized) linear models:
+The included dashboard application, written using the *shiny* package, demonstrates the underlying principles of (generalized) linear models:

 * It generates simulated data.
 * It displays marginal plots to visualize relationships between variables.